Surfboard Volume Calculator

 What is surfboard volume?

 Volume is the amount of space a surfboard displaces, measured in liters (L).
-More volume means more float, easier paddling, and easier wave catching, but too much makes the board feel sluggish and hard to turn.
+More volume means more float, easier paddling, and easier wave catching, but too much can make the board feel sluggish and harder to turn.
 The sweet spot depends on your weight, skill, and the conditions you surf.

 Two boards can be the same length but very different in volume (e.g. 6'0" × 18" × 2.3" ≈ 26L vs 6'0" × 20" × 2.7" ≈ 34L).
 Liters give you an objective way to compare boards across shapes and brands.